ncoghlan/misc/notes/python3/questions_and_answers.rst

 **December 2014**: Fedora 22, target release for the "Python 3 by default" Fedora migration plan.

+**Before July 2015 (tentative)**: This is still subject to discussion amongst the core development team, but we're currently considering a development cycle for 3.5 that is slightly shorter than usual (12-17 months rather than 18-24) in order to get some additional features that further lower the barrier to migration from Python 2 incorporated prior to the final full maintenance release of Python 2.7.

 **July 2015**: Anticipated date for Python 2.7 to switch to security fix only mode, ending roughly eight years of parallel maintenance of Python 2 and 3 by the core development team for the reference interpreter.